Lufthansa hires finance head from chocolate maker Barry Callebaut

+(This story from November 11 corrects surname of new CFO throughout, first name of former CFO in paragraph 6)

-BERLIN (Reuters) - Loss-making German airline Lufthansa said on Wednesday it would revive the role of finance chief and had hired Remco Steenbegen from Swiss chocolate maker Barry Callebaut to fill the post.
+BERLIN (Reuters) - Loss-making German airline Lufthansa said on Wednesday it would revive the role of finance chief and had hired Remco Steenbergen from Swiss chocolate maker Barry Callebaut to fill the post.

 He previously worked for consultancy KPMG and technology group Philips in Europe, Asia and the United States.